- Muslim Hub

 On the flip side, if you prefer an in-depth, detailed study of the Qur’an, then you want to pick up a tafsir, or exegesis of the Qur’an.

-The standard exegesis everyone defaults to is Tafsir ibn al-Kathir but that doesn’t mean it’s the ideal choice.
+The standard exegesis everyone defaults to is Tafsir ibn al-Kathir but it’s not necessarily the ideal choice.
 Here are 3 tafasir to consider this Ramadan:

 Learn the words of the Qur’an with Kalaam

-One of the greatest obstacles to khushū (presence, an attentive humility) in our prayer is because we don’t know the meaning of what is being recited.
+One of the greatest obstacles to khushū (presence, an attentive humility) in our prayer is not understanding the meaning of what is being recited.

 During congregational prayers, it's natural for our minds to wander when the imam recites unfamiliar verses.
 Most of us haven’t memorized the entire Qur’an, but the good news is that you don’t need to, in order to grasp what is being recited, and therefore maintain presence.

-To help with this, I wholeheartedly recommend downloading the Kalaam App: it is by far one of the best products I’ve reviewed while working on MuslimHub.co.
+To help with this, I recommend downloading the Kalaam App.

 While we’re on the topic, here’s a short video where Shaykh Sulaymān al-Ruhaylī advises us on how to attain khushu in prayer: